Skip to Content

 Click here to get the FREE Tour de Mont Blanc Packing guide

-You’ll also be subscribed to our free monthly newsletter for great travel resources, news and offers, but you can unsubscribe at any time and we’ll never share your e-mail.
+You’ll also be subscribed to our free monthly newsletter for great travel resources, news and offers.
+You can unsubscribe at any time and we’ll never share your e-mail.

-Resources for those walking the Tour de Mont Blanc
+Planning for the Tour de Mont Blanc

-We used the Cicerone Tour of Mont Blanc guide by Kev Reynolds – we found it to be an excellent guide for both the clockwise and anti-clockwise route with detailed route guide, maps, accommodation information and points of interest along the route.
+We used the Cicerone Tour of Mont Blanc guide by Kev Reynolds.
+It’s an excellent guide for both the clockwise and anti-clockwise route.
+There’s a detailed route guide, maps, accommodation information and points of interest along the route.

-We booked our transfer from Geneva airport to Les Houches through Chamexpress and found them to run an extremely efficient airport to hotel service – cost was €25 + tax per person each way.
+We booked our transfer from Geneva airport to Les Houches through Alpy Transfers.
+They run an efficient airport to hotel service.

 Need a guide book for the Tour de Mont Blanc?
 We recommend the Cicerone Trekking the Tour of Mont Blanc by Kev Reynolds